santu14/santu14.github.io/README.md

 # Responsive Portfolio

-This is a responsive and dynamic portfolio made with HTML, CSS, Bootstrap, JavaScript, and jQuery.
+A responsive and dynamic Portfolio page to showcase my projects and skills.
+Created using HTML, CSS, javascript, jQuery, and Bootstrap.